remykarem/remykarem.github.io/books-src/business-finance-book/src/principles/gambling.md

 ~~~admonish note title="Me on day trading"
 I am buying a lot of shares today, then I'll sell my shares the second i see the price is climbing so that I can profit a lot.
 ~~~

+---

+[^gambling]: "O you who believe!
+Intoxicants, gambling (maysir), sacrificing to stones, and divining arrows are an abomination of Satan’s handiwork.
+Avoid it so that you may succeed."
+(Quran Al-Maedah:90)

+[^purify]: Whoever says to another: ‘Come, let us gamble,’ must give charity.